-One more remark.
+4. One more remark.
 I have here spoken of such commands as we already know, and as are easily understood.
 But, remember, there are a great many commands to which your attention may never have been directed, or others of which the application is so wide and unceasing that you have not taken it in.
 Read God's Word with a deep desire to know all His will.
-If there are things which appear difficult, commands which look too high, or for which you need a Divine guidance to tell you how to carry them out,-and there are many such,-let them drive you to seek a Divine teaching.
+If there are things which appear difficult, commands which look too high, or for which you need a divine guidance to tell you how to carry them out,-and there are many such,-let them drive you to seek a divine teaching.
 It is not the text that is easiest and most encouraging that brings most blessing, but the text, whether easy or difficult, which throws you most upon God.
 God would have you 'filled with the knowledge of His will in all wisdom and spiritual understanding'; it is in the closet this wonderful work is to be done.
-Do remember, it is only when you know that God is telling you to do a thing, that you feel sure He gives the strength to do it.
-It is only as we are willing to know all God's will, that He will from time to time reveal more of it to us, and that we will be able to do it all.
+Do remember, it is only when you know that God is telling you to do a thing that you feel sure He gives the strength to do it.
+It is only as we are willing to know all God's will that, He will from time to time reveal more of it to us, and that we, will be able to do it all.

-What a power the morning watch may be in the life of a student who makes a determined resolve to meet God there; to renew the surrender to absolute obedience; humbly and patiently to wait on the Holy Spirit to be taught all God's will; and to receive the assurance that every promise given him in the Word will infallibly be made true.
+What a power the morning watch may be in the life of one who makes a determined resolve to meet God there; to renew the surrender to absolute obedience; humbly and patiently to wait on the Holy Spirit to be taught all God's will; and to receive the assurance that every promise given him in the Word will infallibly be made true!
 He that thus prays for himself, will become a true intercessor for others.
-It is in the light of these thoughts I want now to say a few words on what prayer is to be in the morning watch.